 Popular with families, Sher Bagh is best for older kids (unless you have a rare breed that can quietly sit still for long enough to go on safari).
 That said, the expert staff are happy to keep kids busy with block-printing lessons and short drives around the camp boundaries.
 Up to two children below the age of 8 stay free of charge with their parents.

 Children (4-12 years), Teens (over 12)

-All tents can hold an extra bed for children aged 12 and under; families with children over 12 should book a separate tent.
-Parents with babies will need to bring their own travel cot and mosquito net.
+The Family Machhli Suite is best for families as it has two bedrooms, each with an ensuite bathroom.
+All tents can hold an extra bed for children aged 12 and under; families with children over 12 should book a separate tent if the Machhli Suite is occupied.